Being a Good Dad Starts With Being a Good Husband

 Most fathers want to do right by their kids.

-We want to raise children who feel safe, grounded, and confident in who they are.
+We want to raise children who feel safe, grounded, and confident.
 We want our homes to be places of peace, not pressure.
-And for those of us who are Christians and lean on Scripture for guidance, there’s a quiet truth we eventually come to accept:
+For those of us who are Christians and turn to Scripture for guidance, there’s a truth we eventually come to accept:

 The way we love our wives shapes the kind of fathers we become.